natural/zukai/README.md

 ###### `Model.pre('create', callback)`

-Pre-create hooks run after a new object is created and default properties are set, but before the object document is validated.
+Pre-create hooks run after a new object is created and default properties are set but before the object document is validated.
 Example:

 ```coffee
 Book.pre 'create', (object)->